GabrielSkogHD/my-app/README.md

-# Delcron's Raspberry Pi System Dashboard
+# Raspberry pi website with real time system monitor

 This project is a Next.js application that provides a real-time monitoring dashboard for a Raspberry Pi.
 The app displays system information, such as CPU usage, temperature, memory usage, and more, in a user-friendly and visually appealing interface.
 It leverages Cloudflare Tunnels to make the Raspberry Pi accessible over the internet, so users can view system stats remotely.
 Features